 It is impossible not to like Alkemas Neshaa; he is one of those rare, genuinely pleasant people.
-He will ask about you day because he is interested and he will listen to your reply.
+He will ask about your day because he is interested and he will listen to your reply, he may even ask you questions.

 It could be said that the now eponymous duo of Kel and Kel - Kalliades and Neshaa - are chalk and cheese, oil and water but Neshaa laughs at such assertions.
 Neshaa laughs an awful lot, something which might surprise those that don't know him very well.